Meal Planner

 What Pantry Collects

-• Your email address for sign-in, invitations, and shared-plan access.
+- Your email address for sign-in, invitations, shared-plan access, and—on your own device—prefilling the sign-in screen after sign-out.

-• Your recipes, meal plans, pantry stock, cupboard items, shopping list items, and invite records.
+- Your recipes, dated meal history, eating-out plans, meal ratings and notes, saved leftovers, pantry stock, cupboard items, shopping-list items, and invite records.

 Why Pantry Uses It

-• To generate shopping lists, pantry reminders, and cupboard estimates.
+- To generate shopping lists, pantry reminders, cupboard estimates, use-it-up suggestions, and meal-repeat insights.

 How Shared Plans Work

-If you join a shared plan, the people in that plan can see the plan data that belongs to it, including recipes, planner entries, pantry stock, cupboard items, and shopping-list changes.
+If you join a shared plan, the people in that plan can see its recipes, planner history, ratings and notes, leftovers, pantry stock, cupboard items, and shopping-list changes.

 Pantry does not publish your plan publicly.
 It only shares plan data with signed-in people who are part of that plan.